Quick Guide to Paris’ Metro Tickets & Passes for Tourists

 - Ticket Bus-Tram: This ticket is valid on buses and tramways everywhere in Ile-de-France (except tramway lines T11, T12, and T13).
 It is valid for 1.5 hours without exiting and 1.5 hours for transfers to any of the modes listed.

-- Ticket Paris Aéroports-Régions: This is the ticket to Paris Airports.
+- Ticket Paris Aéroports-Régions: This is the ticket to get to Charles-de-Gaulle Airport and Orly Airport (also by metro).
 This ticket is also valid on the metro, funicular of Montmartre, RER train, tramway lines T11, T12, T13, and Grand Paris Express everywhere in Ile-de-France.
-It is valid for two hours without exiting and two hours for transfers to any of the modes listed.
+The ticket is valid for two hours, allowing continuous travel and transfers between the modes listed without exiting the system.

 - Ticket Paris Aéroports-Régions: 13 € full price; 6,50 € reduced price.

-Paris Metro 10 tickets price was always cheaper than single tickets.
-The volume discount will disappear in 2025.
+Paris Metro 10 tickets’ price was always cheaper than single tickets.
+The volume discount disappeared in 2025.

 Depending on your destination, you will use the Ticket Metro-Train-RER (to travel everywhere in Paris and the Ile-de-France region, except the airports) or the Ticket Paris Aéroports-Régions (if you need to travel to the airports).